johnpaulvaughan/PromiseItExists/README.md

 ## Motivation
-Node does not have a one-liner for file validation, so I made a module to do the job.
+Node does not have a one-liner for file validation using promises, so I wrote a module to do the job.

 ##Installation